dorrajmachai/dorrajmachai/README.md

 # Introduction

-Please see my pinned post for examples of my work relating to my recent application to the React Roots course!
+Please see my pinned repositories for examples of my work relating to my recent application to the React Roots course!

 ## Tools